-- Roadway improvements are proposed as follows: - Widening of Morse Road from Beech Road to Mink Street and widening of Mink Street from Morse Road to Worthington Road; - " Babbitt Road realignment from Morse Road to North Waggoner Road to enhance the regional connectivity of Babbitt Road;
+- Roadway improvements are proposed as follows: - " Widening of Morse Road from Beech Road to Mink Street and widening of Mink Street from Morse Road to Worthington Road; - " Babbitt Road realignment from Morse Road to North Waggoner Road to enhance the regional connectivity of Babbitt Road;

-- " Widening of SR 161 to three lanes in each direction from Beech Road interchange to beyond the New Albany city boundary; and

 - " Extension of Hamilton Road from Central College Road to Harlem Road.

 - Intersection improvements are proposed at:

 - " SR 605 and Walnut Street;

 - " New Albany Road East and New Albany Road;

 - " Harlem Road and Central College Road;

-- " Babbitt Road and Morse Road;
+- " Babbitt Road and Morse Road:

-- " Beech Road and Morse Road; and
+- " Beech Road and Morse Road: and

 - " Clark State Road and North Waggoner Road.